Ayjent/BRS-Translator/docs/source/interface.rst

 .. warning::

- The BRS Translator does not provide errors if the Regex Pattern Output is problematic or not appropriate for the new Search application.
+ The BRS Translator does not provide errors if the X4 Query Output is problematic or not appropriate for the new X4 application.

 Color Set Output Toggle
 ^^^^^^^^^^^^^^^^^^^^^^^